Common Word Trademarks: Onesies

 Some words in common use that were once trademarks include aspirin, escalator, thermos and zipper.
 You can add Dr. Denton’s to the list.

 In the 1950s, a tailor named Walter Artzt invented a new version of the famous Dr. Denton design.
-He called it the Onesie.
-Sales of his baby suit soared, and Artzt established a successful company that sold Onesies and other baby items.
+He called it the Onesies® brand bodysuit.
+Sales of his baby suit soared, and Artzt established a successful company that sold Onesies® brand products and other baby items.

-In 1982, the Gerber Company, which was famous for its baby food, purchased the company and renamed it Gerber Childrenswear.
-It also trademarked the name Onesies.
-Because of this, only Gerber’s items are Onesies.
-The rest are bodysuits, snap suits, rompers or one-pieces.
+In 1982, the Gerber Company, which was famous for its baby food, purchased the company and renamed it Gerber Childrenswear LLC.
+It also secured trademark protection for the Onesies® brand name.
+Because of this legal protection, only Gerber’s items are authentic Onesies® brand products.
+Similar items from other manufacturers must be called bodysuits, snap suits, rompers, or one-pieces.

 Protecting Its Trademark

-On its website, Gerber warns that, “Gerber Childrenswear is proud of the outstanding name recognition of the Onesies brand in the marketplace (95%) and will continue to be aggressive in protecting our trademark (U.S. federal trademark registration numbers 1,292,981, 2,549,557, and 3,488,401) in the market.”
+On its official website, Gerber clearly states its position: “Gerber Childrenswear is proud of the outstanding name recognition of the Onesies® brand in the marketplace (95%) and will continue to be aggressive in protecting our trademark (U.S. federal trademark registration numbers 1,292,981, 2,549,557, and 3,488,401) in the market.”

-In 2011, Gerber sued clothing company California Christiana Republic over its “oneZ” branded infant bodysuit.
-Gerber said the company’s use of this violated Gerber’s trademark.
-The name, although spelled differently, is clearly pronounced like the famous name.
-The lawsuit was settled, and the company stopped using the name.
+In 2011, Gerber initiated legal action against clothing company California Christiana Republic over its “oneZ” branded infant bodysuit.
+Gerber asserted that this usage violated its trademark rights.
+The name, although spelled differently, was clearly pronounced like the famous Onesies® brand name.
+The lawsuit was settled, and the company discontinued use of the name.

-In 2014, Etsy announced it was closing several stores on its platform that sold baby clothing.
-The closures were a response to a case-and-desist letter from Gerber.
-The letter pointed out that several sellers were using the word “Onesie” to advertise their products.
-Gerber has taken similar action against sellers on eBay and other online retailers.
+In 2014, Etsy announced the closure of several stores on its platform that sold baby clothing.
+The closures came in response to a cease-and-desist letter from Gerber.
+The letter identified several sellers who were improperly using the word “Onesie” to advertise non-Gerber products.
+Gerber has taken similar enforcement actions against sellers on eBay and other online retailers to protect its valuable trademark.

-Onesies continue to be a top seller for Gerber, even though many other companies now produce one-piece bodysuits for babies.
-Gerber’s insistence on protecting its trademark may protect Onesies from becoming another word lost to genericide.
+Onesies® brand products continue to be top sellers for Gerber Childrenswear LLC, even as many other companies produce similar one-piece bodysuits for babies.
+Gerber’s consistent and vigorous protection of its trademark demonstrates the company’s commitment to preventing the Onesies® brand name from becoming another casualty of genericide.

 Xavier Morales, Esq.